A Man from the Boulevard des Capucines: Plot

 It all goes downhill from there.
-When Johnny shows his movies, with the gentlemen who take ladies for walks and tip their hats and say "please" and "thank you", the unruly cowboys begin to change their ways.
+When Johnny shows his movie on the white sheet, with the gentlemen who take ladies for walks and tip their hats and say "please" and "thank you", the unruly cowboys begin to change their ways.
 The only two who do not benefit from this are Harry, who has lost significant profit, and the local pastor, who wants Diana to love him.
 The latter is in a much worse position, for since Johnny had begun doting on Diana, being the first man in her life to bring her flowers or treat her like a lady in any way, she had completely fallen in love with him and said that her heart will always belong to him.

 Although Harry does everything he can, from burning the shed where the films are, to asking Black Jack to murder Johnny, to stealing the white sheet on which the movies were shown, it all seems to slide off the cinematographer's back, until he leaves to find a wedding gift for his beloved Diana.
 When he returns, he finds all the cowboys reverted to their old ways, due to the coming of Mr. Second, who is also a cinematographer, who shows the cowboys movies with violence (similar to what was later named "splatter film").

 Johnny, with a heavy heart, leaves for the prairie, as he is under the impression that even Diana has left him for the pastor.
 However, on the way there, he is met by Black Jack, who had seen Johnny's movies through the window and has changed his ways, and Diana, who had captured the pastor and put him at gunpoint and managed to escape.
 Johnny then leaves with them, determined to help more people see the beauty and new worlds which movies allow us to be in.